← Back Published on

 Section 2: Who Goes There?

 Ligotti begins this section with the assertion that we are all subject to “the uncanny,” the uncomfortable realization that we serve at the whim of natural forces beyond our control.
-We are subjective participants of an external experiment, blinded to this fact only by our Ego.
-On occasion, we awaken to the realization that “[we] are not the idealized beings we thought, integral and undivided…” The uncanny occurs when we realize “…our internal authority may itself be in the wrong, perhaps because it is a fabrication of consciousness based on a body of laws that are written only within us and not a detector of what is right and wrong, since nothing is really right or wrong in any real sense.”
+The uncanny occurs when we realize “…our internal authority may itself be in the wrong, perhaps because it is a fabrication of consciousness based on a body of laws that are written only within us and not a detector of what is right and wrong, since nothing is really right or wrong in any real sense.”

 Ligotti argues that there is nothing special about any of us, beyond our fervent desire to delude ourselves into believing we are special.
 To progress towards self-realization, we must first strip away our slavish devotion to faith, family, and country, which cloud our mind with false importance.
 “Any progress toward the salvation of humanity will probably begin from the bottom---when our gods have been devalued to the status of refrigerator magnets or lawn ornaments,” he writes.
 He returns to the topic of religion in the section below.